 The Berkeley Campus policy Governing Disclosure of Information from Student Records, is issued by the Office of the Chancellor.

 The Assistant Dean for Student Services is responsible for maintenance of all student records.
-The Assistant Dean is assisted by staff members who have need to access the records in the course of performing their duties.
+The Assistant Dean is assisted by staff members who access the records in the course of performing their duties.
 To implement the policy, the School of Public Health has established the procedures listed below which apply to currently registered and former students.

 The following types of information kept in the School of Public Health are considered matters of public record.
 The information is released, provided it is available to the office, if it is requested in writing.
 The information is not released if the student has requested in writing that it not be disclosed as a matter of public record: